Icesito68/Port-Windows-11-Poco-X3-pro/guide/English/2-install-en.md

 ### Assign `y` to esp volume

 #### Select the esp volume of the phone
-> use `list volume` to find it, it's usually the last one
+> Use `list volume` to find it, it's usually the last one

 ```diskpart
 select volume <number>